borg286/sevtech2/README.md

 * You can access the main quest guide by pressing L. Purple quests lead you to the end of the age (If there is no color, this is talking about the ones with  2 round sides.
 The stars are the final quest in the age).

-* Instead of a Crafting Table, you'll get a Crafting Stump.
-Place ingredients for the recipe in its grid by right clicking the item into the desired slot, and hit it with a rock a few times.
-I love the way items hop around.
-Really reinforces the early tech feel of the age.

-* If a rock doesn't break in one click, LEAVE IT THERE- it's an ore sample in disguise.
+* If a rock on the ground doesn't break in one click or **sounds like grass** when hitting it, LEAVE IT THERE- it's an ore sample in disguise.

-* With an empty hands, you can shift+right click animals, chests, hoppers, and barrels to pick them up and **carry them**. (villagers, horses or adult buffalo cannot be picked up, shift-right click for ½ of a second)
+* Carry-On is in the pack, it can pick up most passive mobs (no villagers, buffaloes, horses, or larger mobs)

 * **Lighting fire on cobblestone** for your first kiln to cook your charcoal will last a bit longer then on dirt/grass.
-The latter will not finish the cooking process in time before it burns out, and you will find yourself wasting whittling sticks.

-* If you found a new item not from Age 0 and you know it's precious, you can use the drop-off button in your inventory or a hopper to put it in a chest
+* Quark's inventory drop-off button allows you to bypass the Stage’s restriction by letting you put unfamiliar items into nearby chests/hoppers

 * The world generates in a **logical heat map**.
 Need snow or a desert?
 Travel North or South until you find it!